island-rush/CapstoneSpring2018/resources/README.md

         inserting the movement
         also updating positions of the troops inside the transport check if UnitName = transport...then do extra steps (loop through the children) (can get children with database calls)

+More random thoughts moving forward
+    with more restrictions comes less bugs/glitches/unwanted events such as
+            making sure all pieces placed before moving to next phase making sure player cant trash pieces if not the right phase (purchasing) making sure player cant move other team's pieces (more checks on it) all of these can maybe go into the checkvalid.php (cause already checking movement) but maybe disable grabbing / selecting if not the right phase? (first check in the php files could be for right phase/turn...etc) or enable grabbing but it doesn't actually move (like same what happens with outside valid moves) can't trash transport with things inside because that would never happen can't move enemy troops cause not allowed can't move transport onto land cause that isn't allowed (checks in the position table?)
+                NEED TO RIGHT DOWN ALL OF THESE LITTLE RULES and find the best places to enforce them in the code